-The UCD90120A can control the turn-on and turn-off sequencing of up to 12 voltage rails by using a GPIO to set a power-supply enable pin high or low.
-In PMBus-based designs, the system PMBus master can initiate a sequence-on event by asserting the PMBUS\CNTRL pin or by sending the OPERATION command over the IC serial bus.
-In pin-based designs, the PMBUS\CNTRL pin can also be used to sequence-on and sequence-off.
+The UCD9090 can control the turn-on and turn-off sequencing of up to 10 voltage rails by using a GPIO to set a power-supply enable pin high or low.
+In PMBus-based designs, the system PMBus master can initiate a sequence-on event by asserting the PMBus\CNTRL pin or by sending the OPERATION command over the IC serial bus.
+In pin-based designs, the PMBus\CNTRL pin can also be used to sequence-on and sequence-off.

-The auto-enable setting ignores the OPERATION command and the PMBUS CNTRL pin.
+The auto-enable setting ignores the OPERATION command and the PMBus\CNTRL pin.
 Sequence-on is started at power up after any dependencies and time delays are met for each rail.
-A rail is considered to be on or within regulation when the measured voltage for that rail crosses the power-good on (POWER\GOOD\ON (1)) limit.
+A rail is considered to be on or within regulation when the measured voltage for that rail crosses the power-good on (POWER\GOOD\ON (6)) limit.
 The rail is still in regulation until the voltage drops below power-good off (POWER\GOOD\OFF).
-In the case that there isn't voltage monitoring set for a given rail, that rail is considered ON if it is commanded on (either command, OPERATION PMBUS CNTRL pin, or auto-enable) and (TON DELAY TON MAX FAULT LIMIT) time passes.
+In the case that there in no voltage monitoring set for a given rail, that rail is considered ON if it is commanded on (either by OPERATION command, PMBus CNTRL pin, or auto-enable) and (TON\DELAY + TON\MAX\FAULT\LIMIT) time passes.
 Also, a rail is considered OFF if that rail is commanded OFF and (TOFF\DELAY + TOFF\MAX\WARN\LIMIT) time passes.